AlephCK/AutomationChallengeV3/README.md

 # Senior Automation Challenge Project
-This project contains the Senior Automation Challenge project from Winston Cruz that consists of:
+This project contains the Senior Automation Challenge project from Winston Cruz consists of the following:
 - Automate 10 test cases for the Sauce Demo page using Screenplay Design Pattern.

 ## UI Testing
-The framework containst the following 10 test cases for the webapp https://www.saucedemo.com/:
+The framework contains the following 10 test cases for the webapp https://www.saucedemo.com/:

 **Login**